owacoder/cppdatalib/README.md

    - `CPPDATALIB_OPTIMIZE_FOR_NUMERIC_SPACE` - Trims value sizes down to optimize space for large numeric arrays.
 This theoretically slows down string values somewhat, but saves space
    - `CPPDATALIB_DISABLE_WEAK_POINTER_CONVERSIONS` - Disables raw pointer and std::weak_ptr conversions to core::values.
 Note that defining this flag will not result in compile-time errors when attempting to convert a weakly-defined pointer.
 It will be implicitly converted to bool instead.
 As this may not be what you want, use at your own risk.
    - `CPPDATALIB_DISABLE_IMPLICIT_DATA_CONVERSIONS` - Disables implicit conversions between types and removes the convert_to_xxx() member functions of core::value.
 The as_xxx() member functions of core::value are remapped to be identical to the get_xxx() member functions.
 The MySQL format requires that this be undefined
    - `CPPDATALIB_THROW_IF_WRONG_TYPE` - Makes the get_xxx() member functions of core::value throw an error if the currently stored type is not the requested type.
-The "default value" parameter is irrelevant if this is defined
+The "default value" parameter is irrelevant if this is defined.
+Some internal library code may throw errors with this flag defined, so use at your own risk
+   - `CPPDATALIB_DISABLE_IMPLICIT_TYPE_CONVERSIONS` - If defined, this flag makes all core::value constructors (except for core::null_t) and all core::value type conversion operators `explicit`.
+User code and future formats should compile with this flag defined, although the library is much easier to use with it undefined
+   - `CPPDATALIB_DISABLE_CONVERSION_LOSS` - If defined, this flag makes internal core::value converters throw errors if data loss would result, including loss of precision by converting to or from "real"
    - `CPPDATALIB_ENABLE_BOOST_COMPUTE` - Enables the [Boost.Compute](http://www.boost.org/doc/libs/1_66_0/libs/compute/doc/html/index.html) adapters, to smoothly integrate with Boost.Compute types.
 The Boost source tree must be in the include path
    - `CPPDATALIB_ENABLE_BOOST_CONTAINER` - Enables the [Boost.Container](http://www.boost.org/doc/libs/1_66_0/doc/html/container.html) adapters, to smoothly integrate with Boost.Container types.
+The Boost source tree must be in the include path
+   - `CPPDATALIB_ENABLE_BOOST_DYNAMIC_BITSET` - Enables the [Boost.DynamicBitset](http://www.boost.org/doc/libs/1_66_0/libs/dynamic_bitset/dynamic_bitset.html) adapters, to smoothly integrate with Boost.DynamicBitset.
 The Boost source tree must be in the include path
    - `CPPDATALIB_ENABLE_QT` - Enables the [Qt](https://www.qt.io/) adapters, to smoothly integrate with the most common Qt types.
 The Qt source tree must be in the include path
    - `CPPDATALIB_ENABLE_POCO` - Enables the [POCO](https://pocoproject.org/) adapters, to smoothly integrate with POCO types.
 The "Poco" source tree must be in the include path
    - `CPPDATALIB_ENABLE_ETL` - Enables the [ETL](https://www.etlcpp.com/home.html) adapters, to smoothly integrate with ETL types.
 The "etl" source tree must be in the include path